Reducing Inequalities in Communities (RIC)

 Starting in the least deprived area, Wharfedale, life expectancy is 87 years for women and 84 years for men.
 Moving into central Bradford, this dramatically reduces.
 In the most deprived area, Manningham, people’s life expectancy here is around 10 years less than Wharfedale.
 Take a look at the life expectancy information which shows this gap.

 But it’s not just about how long people live, it’s how well they live too.
 If we take away the time people are living with poor mental wellbeing and ill health – we get what is known as healthy life expectancy.
 And the gap gets bigger – people living in Manningham have 20 years less healthy life than those in Wharfedale.
-Take a look at the healthy life expectancy information which shows this gap.
+Take a look at the graphic below which shows this gap.